Jatin-08z/DL-ML-algorithms/README.md

-# Deep-Learning-Algorithms
+# DL-ML algorithms
-Implementations of various DNN Algorithms.
+Implementations of various Algorithms used in ML and DL.

 This repository contains the implementations of various Deep neural network architectures as well as other algorithms.

---> Algorithms : Logistic Regression, L layer DNN, CNN --> Optimizers : Gradient Descent, momentum, Adam
+--> Algorithms : Regularisation and Dropout, Gradinet Checking,